 It can also cost you money in the form of late fees, increased interest charges, and even lost suppliers.
 Here’s how to ensure you’re responsibly managing your accounts payable.

 Step 9: Review Late Fees

 Did your business pay any late fees last year?
-It’s one thing to forget a payment now and then, but if you’re losing a chunk of your revenues to late fees on past-due payables, you need to identify the reason.
+It’s one thing to forget a payment now and then, but if you’re losing a chunk of your revenues to late fees on credit cards or past-due payables, you need to identify the reason.

 Step 10: Review Your Fixed Assets Schedule

 What do you own?
 Every business needs a fixed assets schedule that includes a description of each asset as well as its purchase price and date.
 This can be a simple spreadsheet or a detailed depreciation schedule maintained by your accountant.

 At least once a year, review this list to make sure new items have been added so you don’t miss out on any valuable depreciation income tax deductions on your tax return.

 Also look for items you’ve disposed of that need to be removed from the list.
 Often, businesses replace an old piece of equipment or take it out of service but forget to remove it from their fixed assets register.

 If you’re required to file a business personal property return with your state or local government, leaving old assets on the list can mean you’re overpaying this tax every year.

 Step 11: Do a Repair & Replacement Check